 The threat does however exist for a Cold War.

 Take a look at this article to clearly understand how Covid-19 has affected fisheries and the seafood industry, and how we are all connected.

 United States is having considerably greater challenges than Canada.
 It’s valuable to watch them closely.

 Thankfully, Canada is handling emergency food production better than most countries, but there is still considerable room for improvement.
 Canadians are cooking at home more, which means the supply chain has to shift quickly from supplying restaurants to delivering food to grocer’s shelves.
-The last mile is always a challenge regardless of the industry, and seafood is no exception especially when you consider the seafood FRESH aspect.
-Over the long term, technology like IPFS blockchain running on the distributed web will streamline and improve supply chains, but for today we still rely on outdated enterprise networks running on a spindly HTML.
+The last mile is always a challenge regardless of the industry.
+Seafood is no exception, especially when you consider the seafood FRESH aspect.
+Over the long term, technology like IPFS blockchain running on the distributed web will streamline and improve supply chains, but for today we still rely on outdated enterprise networks running on spindly HTML.

 A few seafood companies are now experimenting with blockchain for small enterprises which allow small companies to compete directly, and AFFORDABLY, with big players using disruptive marketing techniques – if you don’t understand this process reach out with your questions.

 I want to close with a message from my boy Bieb, I’m Canadian too and in a past career worked in the entertainment industry selling millions of recordings and concert tickets around the world for one of Canada’s most popular female crooners.
 I’m biased of course, but it’s clear that music artists know better than anyone how to reach a crowd.
 Justin Bieber and Ariana Grande in less than a week scored almost 30 million YouTube hits with their new Covid-inspired duet Stuck With U … enjoy